 Reading Recovery was developed in the 1970s by Marie Clay, a New Zealand educator and psychologist.
 It was introduced in the United States through The Ohio State University in 1984 by Gay Su Pinnell and Charlotte Huck.
 That year, Marie Clay and Barbara Watson came to Ohio to begin teaching one trainer, three teacher leaders, and 13 teachers.

 In 1985 Marie Clay and Barbara Watson began teaching Columbus children.
 Carol Lyons and Diane DeFord joined the Reading Recovery team at OSU in 1985.
 Gay Su Pinnell, Carol Lyons and Diane DeFord were the first trainers in this country.
-Since 1984, the Ohio State University has trained almost 200 teacher leaders and trainers.
-Currently, Patricia Scharer, Mary Fried, and James Schnug are responsible for the teacher leader training.
+Since 1984, the Ohio State University has trained over 200 teacher leaders and trainers.
+Currently, James Schnug, and Lisa Pinkerton are responsible for the teacher leader training.